 Enjoy Friend and Family Outings

-For outings, picnic tables are conveniently located near the parking lots, an orange grove themed playground, bathrooms and outdoor pavilion.
+Picnic tables are conveniently located near the parking lots, along with an orange grove themed playground, bathrooms and outdoor pavilion.
 Visitors can access the St. Johns River by fishing pier and kayak launch.
-Hiking and exercise enthusiasts will enjoy the 1 mile paved handicap and stroller accessibile hiking trail that traverses three distinct Florida Habitats.
+Hiking and exercise enthusiasts will enjoy the one mile paved handicap and stroller accessibile hiking trail that traverses three distinct Florida habitats.

 Experience Natural Florida